Textile schools in Bangladesh

 Textile schools in Bangladesh offer various academic and professional degrees in textile fields.
 A number of colleges and technical institutes as well as some universities offer diploma, bachelor's and master's degree from their allocated faculties upon completion of certification courses.
 Textile courses offered in these schools include spinning, weaving, knitting, dyeing, printing, finishing, apparels merchandising and fashion designing.
 As of 2019, textile material is the largest export item of Bangladesh.
 Bangladesh exported $42.35 billion worth of readymade garments in the 2018–2019 fiscal year.

 Public textile educational institutions

-Bangladesh University of Textiles (BUTEX); The first and only textile engineering centric public university in Bangladesh.
-It functions as the mother institution for countrywide public institutes of technology which emphasise primarily on textiles education regarding research and advancement.